 Confirming a diagnosis

-Pyuria is mainly detected through a urine R&M test, which looks at the urine through a macro and microscope.
+Pyuria is mainly detected through a urinalysis (UA), which includes both macroscopic and microscopic examination of the urine.
 The macroscopic analysis evaluates the characteristics of the urine, mainly the color and consistency.
 Urine may be reported to be whiter or more milky depending on the amount of leukocytes in the urine.

 Treatment options

 Treatment for pyuria depends on the underlying cause and whether or not the patient has other symptoms.
-If the pyuria is due to the presence of foreign microorganisms and the patient does present with symptoms, the doctor may prescribe antibiotics.
+If the pyuria is due to the presence of foreign microorganisms and the patient presents with UTI symptoms, the doctor may prescribe antibiotics.

-Also recommended: UTI Treatment: Antibiotics and Home Remedies tuasaude.com/en/uti-treatmentAutoimmune-related caused may require treatment with imunosuppressants.
-Regardless, urine with a milky or white appearance should be assessed by a doctor.
+Also recommended: UTI Treatment: Antibiotics and Home Remedies tuasaude.com/en/uti-treatmentAutoimmune-related causes may require treatment with immunosuppressants.
+Regardless, urine with a milky or white appearance should be assessed by a healthcare provider.